What kind of medical care would you want if you were too ill or hurt to express your wishes?

 A time may come when you are unable to make your own healthcare decisions.
 Advanced directives allow your loved ones, and the medical staff in charge of your care, know your wishes regarding the level and length of care you receive and whether life support should be continued or withdrawn.

-Having an Advance Directive can help comfort your family and friends when you have a serious medical problem.
-By sharing your treatment wishes in a written document, you spare them from having to make difficult decisions without knowing what you wanted.
+Advance Directives, including a living will and healthcare power of attorney, are the legal documents that allow you to give direction to medical personnel, family and friends concerning your future care when you cannot speak for yourself.
+By sharing your treatment wishes in a written document, you spare your loved ones from having to make difficult decisions without knowing exactly what you wanted.

 The State of Pennsylvania recognizes two forms of Advance Directives:

 1. A Living Will is a legal document or paper stating your wishes about treatment.
 This only takes effect when:

 Your physician has a copy of it, and

 Your physician has determined you are unable to make decisions about your medical care, and